saifulapm/dotfiles-18/README.md

 >
 > 1. If you want to use it to develop in other language, check [CONFIG.md](https://github.com/neovim/nvim-lspconfig/blob/master/CONFIG.md) from the nvim-lsp repo.
 >
-> 2. You can change manually the header and the message by modifying the [init.vim](./nvim/init.vim)
+> 2. You can change manually the header and the message of Startify by modifying the [init.vim](./nvim/init.vim)
 >
-> 3. You can see the keybindings by pressing the Space key, like SpaceVim.
+> 3. You can see _some_ keybindings by pressing the Space key, something like SpaceVim.

 ---